Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Introduction

-Owing to advances in the field of computer graphics, the rapid evaluation of containment queries is quite well understood for certain classes of shapes, such as polygons and \bezier\ curves~\cite{nishita-90-raytracing, Carvalho-95-pointinpolyhedron, patrikalakis-10-interrogation}.
+Such a task motivates development of the \textit{containment query}, a geometric predicate that returns whether an arbitrary spatial location is contained within an arbitrary shape.
+The rapid evaluation of containment queries is quite well understood for many classes of shapes, such as polygons and regions bounded by \bezier\ curves~\cite{nishita-90-raytracing, Carvalho-95-pointinpolyhedron, patrikalakis-10-interrogation}.
 However, such methods assume the boundary is \textit{watertight}, having no gaps between connected components.
 In reality, the vast majority of B-Reps are created by hand within some form of CAD software, leading to so-called ``messy'' CAD geometry.

-A straightforward source of these problems is human error during construction, but more subtle issues can be induced through varying tolerances within and between different software tools.
+A straightforward source of these problems is human error during design or construction, but more subtle issues can be introduced through varying tolerances within and between different software tools.
 This results in boundary models with human-imperceptible, but numerically significant gaps and overlaps between individual components of the boundary~\cite{marussig-17-isogeometricreview} (see Figure~\ref{fig:very_small_gaps}).

-Even in situations where visibility of the model is the primary concern, such as in computer graphics and animation, care must be taken to ensure that these geometric errors are handled properly.
-For example, the dynamic planar map heuristic used by Adobe Illustrator's Live Paint Bucket tool allows users to set fills for closed regions bounded by intersecting collections of \bezier\ curves and utilizes a user-provided threshold to assist with connecting gaps between curves~\cite{asente-07-live-paint}.
-These geometric errors are even less acceptable when the model is used in the context of scientific simulation.
-The mathematical underpinnings of containment within non-watertight geometries is dubious as such objects have no interior or exterior in a strict sense.
-This leads to a tenuous theoretical foundation for established methods that assume geometric continuity, but more practically, it often results in unexpected and fatal errors in simulation software that wastes computational resources and development time.
+Even in situations prioritizing visibility over strict geometric fidelity, such as in computer graphics and animation, care must be taken to ensure that these errors are properly accounted for.
+For example, the \emph{dynamic planar map} heuristic used by Adobe Illustrator's Live Paint Bucket tool allows users to set fills for closed regions bounded by intersecting collections of \bezier\ curves and exposes a global threshold parameter to connect gaps between curves in the collection~\cite{asente-07-live-paint}.

+As an additional class of motivating examples, we consider applications in multiphysics simulation, for which containment classification errors can lead to cascading problems and incorrect results.
+The mathematical underpinnings of containment within non-watertight shapes is dubious, which leads to a tenuous theoretical foundation for established methods that assume geometric continuity.
+This is problematic, as errors are frequently inconsistent within local regions, with even arbitrarily close points receiving different classifications.
+More practically, these errors can result in unexpected and fatal errors in simulation software, wasting computational resources and developer time~\cite{sederberg-08-watertight}.